 To Beginning Writers

-First a caveat: I am probably the wrong person to ask for this advice.
+But first a caveat.
+I may be the wrong person to ask for this advice.
 I stumbled into this line of work without any proper planning in the early 1990s, when journalism was a very different industry.
 The question “How do I become a science writer?” is not equivalent to “How did you become a science writer?”